 The Witcher 3 delivers on everything it sets out to achieve, offering a vibrant open-world, multi-layered combat, and strong narrative that allows you to shape the game’s story.
 You play as Geralt of Rivia, a monster hunter known as a Witcher, on an adventure to find your adopted daughter who’s being pursued by an evil force known as the Wild Hunt.

 The game is ambitious in creating a huge open-world, filled with plenty of activities to take part in.
 The result is a world that feels authentic and truly lived in.
 If you’re a fan of this genre, The Witcher 3 will no doubt peak your interest as it’s one of the most exciting action RPGs of the decade.

 Sporting three playable characters in its single-player story as well as the ability to create your own in its online component, GTA 5 is Rockstar’s biggest, most driven attempt at making a large open-world filled with plenty to see and do.
-The result is a shockingly realistic depiction of a real-world, albeit one crammed with over-the-top crime activity and dumb enemy AI.
-However, that’s no slight against the game as GTA 5 is one of the best games to cause mayhem and live out your criminal fantasies.
+The result is a shockingly realistic depiction of a real-world, albeit one crammed with over-the-top crime activity.

 The online version of the game is well-supported, with the latest addition “Heists” allowing for you and your friends to take on extended missions that require careful planning and teamwork to pull off.
-There are also a bunch of community-made mini-games and activities to check out.
+There are also a bunch of community-made servers, mini-games, and activities that increase replayability.

-The flow of the game changes drastically based on what class, and even what hero you’re playing, making the game feel fresh and exciting even after hundreds of hours.
 With themed holiday events throughout the year as well as new character skins and emotes to unlock, Blizzard takes several measures to ensure the game doesn’t grow stale.
 As of today, Overwatch features 30 playable characters as well as a thriving e-sports community.